New training program empowers people to tackle racism, North Coast MLA said - Smithers Interior NewsSmithers Interior News

-A first-of-its-kind anti-racism training program will empower people to tackle the problem in the North Coast, stated Jennifer Rice MLA, on Aug.
-4.
+A first-of-its-kind anti-racism training program will empower people to tackle the problem in Northwest B.C. according to the NDP.

 The Leading Change for Resilient Communities (LCRC) program is focused on bringing anti-racism education to rural communities across B.C.